termux/termux-tasker/README.md

 The APKs for `Github Build` action workflows will be listed under `Artifacts` section of a workflow run.
 These are created for each commit/push done to the repository and can be used by users who don't want to wait for releases and want to try out the latest features immediately or want to test their pull requests.
 Note that for action workflows, you need to be [**logged into a `Github` account**](https://github.com/login) for the `Artifacts` links to be enabled/clickable.
 If you are using the [`Github` app](https://github.com/mobile), then make sure to open workflow link in a browser like Chrome or Firefox that has your Github account logged in since the in-app browser may not be logged in.

 The APKs for both of these are [`debuggable`](https://developer.android.com/studio/debug) and are compatible with each other but they are not compatible with other sources.

+### Google Play Store **(Deprecated)**

+**Termux and its plugins are no longer updated on [Google Play Store](https://play.google.com/store/apps/details?id=com.termux.tasker) due to [android 10 issues](https://github.com/termux/termux-packages/wiki/Termux-and-Android-10) and have been deprecated.
+It is highly recommended to not install Termux apps from Play Store any more.** Check https://github.com/termux/termux-app#google-play-store-deprecated for details.
 ##